jlento/atm-doc/EC-Earth3/README.md

 The current build process using Intel and Cray compiler suites is documented in the files [build-intel.bash](build-intel.bash) and [build.bash](build.bash), respectively.

-Build notes, trunk revision 4536, Cray compiler suite
+Build notes, Cray compiler suite
 -----------------------------------------------------

+- Branch: branches/development/2014/r1902-merge-new-components
+- revision 4608

+Some of these comments/fixes apply to the trunk, and may be irrelevant.

+This branch should be merged to trunk?

 ### External libraries